shawn-nyk/tp/docs/DeveloperGuide.md

 #### Clearing all the data in the app

 1. Clearing all existing data in InternHunter.
-   1. Prerequisites: Some data has been added to Modulo.
+   1. Prerequisites: Some data has been added to InternHunter.

    1. Test case: `clear` <br>
    Expected: All data cleared from all tabs.